windows99-hue/colorconsole99/log.md

 ## 2024/12/15

 Today, I have made up my mind to refactor colorconsole99.
 I have changed the name of this library to clc99, which is more convenient.
 I have also removed unnecessary libraries and simplified the program structure.
 I will also upload it again, not only on GitHub, but clc99 will also work on Pypi!

+## 2024/12/19

+Today, I added the 'end' parameter to clc99 and also refactored the code structure of the library